amidos2006/gym-pcgrl/README.md

 ## Installation
 1. Clone this repo to your local machine.
 2. To install the package, run `pip install -e .` from inside the repo folder.
 (Don't worry it will install OpenAI GYM environment automatically, otherwise you can install it first by following that [link](https://github.com/openai/gym#installation))
-3. If everything went fine, the PCG-RL gym interface is ready to be used.
+3. If everything went fine, the PCGRL gym interface is ready to be used.
 Check the [following section](https://github.com/amidos2006/gym-pcgrl#usage) on how to use it.

 ## Usage
-The PCG-RL GYM interface have multiple different environments where each environment consists of two parts a problem and a representation.
+The PCGRL GYM interface have multiple different environments where each environment consists of two parts a problem and a representation.
 All the environment follow the following name convention:
 ```
 [problem_name]-[representation_name]-[version]
 ```